-Except where prohibited by state law, this Claims Administrator plan does not provide coverage for health care services provided by nonparticipating providers outside of California except for Emergency Services, Urgent Services, and Out-of-Area Follow-up Care.
-When Emergency Services or Urgent Services are provided within the BlueCard® Service Area by a non-participating provider, the amount you pay is based on federal or state law, as applicable.
-When Out-of-Area Follow-up Care is provided within the BlueCard® Service Area by a non-participating provider, the amount you pay for such services will normally be based on either the Host Blue's non-participating provider local payment, the Allowable Amount the Claims Administrator pays a Non-Participating Provider in California if the Host Blue has no non-participating provider allowance, or the pricing arrangements required by applicable state or federal law.
-In these situations, you will be responsible for any difference between the amount that the non-participating provider bills and the payment the Claims Administrator will make for Out-of-Area Follow-Up Care Services as set forth in this paragraph.
+When Covered Services are provided outside of California and within the BlueCard® Service Area by non-participating providers, the amount you pay for such services will normally be based on either the Host Blue's non-participating provider local payment, the Allowable Amount the Claims Administrator pays a Non-Participating Provider in California if the Host Blue has no non-participating provider allowance, or the pricing arrangements required by applicable state or federal law.
+In these situations, you will be responsible for any difference between the amount that the non-participating provider bills and the payment the Claims Administrator will make for Covered Services as set forth in this paragraph.